Santal 33

 Santal 33 is a 2011 sandalwood perfume by niche perfume line Le Labo.
 It was initially proposed as a personal fragrance by perfumer Frank Voelkl, but Le Labo founders Fabrice Penot and Eddie Roschi cut it from the perfume line for their 2006 launch and asked Voelkl to develop a candle and then a room spray instead, called Santal 26.
-By 2010 Penot and Roschi acceded to popular demand and asked Voelkl to develop a modified version as a personal perfume, Santal 33, which launched in 2011.
-Santal 33 quickly gained cult status, then grew into broad popularity, especially after Le Labo sold to Estée Lauder Companies and their fragrances went into much wider distribution, overseen by Global Brand President and Creative Director Deborah Royer.
+By 2010, Penot and Roschi acceded to popular demand and asked Voelkl to develop a modified version as a personal perfume, Santal 33, which launched in 2011.

-Background
+History

 When Le Labo launched its original collection in 2006, owners Fabrice Penot and Eddie Roschi, formerly of L'Oréal, included ten fragrances and one sandalwood candle called Santal 26.
 They considered having a sandalwood fragrance but did not think the proposed version was one of the strongest perfumes in the line and had it made into a candle instead.
 Even the candle did not initially sell well, and they unloaded their stock onto one interested hotel—the Gramercy Park Hotel—and gave the rest as a wedding gift to a beauty editor who had written a favorable piece about their launch and loved the candle.
 But eventually hotel guests began asking to purchase the candle, leaving Le Labo scrambling to restock.
 Penot estimates the candle represented 70% of their turnover in the first few years of the business.

 During the first year, Le Labo created a room spray that matched the candle, but despite pleas from Jane Larkworthy, the beauty editor who had been so enamored with the candle, they did not create a wearable fragrance for four years.
 Finally, Penot was in a bar and noticed someone smelling terrific—when queried, it turned out the man was wearing none other than Santal 26.
 Penot and Roschi realized they needed a personal fragrance to go with the candle, but by that point had taken a stance that fragrances for people and for rooms should be approached differently.
 They reached out to Frank Voelkl, the perfumer who had created the original sandalwood fragrance as well as the candle.
 He too had been wearing the fragrance and getting compliments, but had not been able to convince the owners to launch the perfume.
 Now they agreed and Voelkl adjusted the formula, creating a scent Penot described as "a little deeper and more comfortable".
 After two years and 400 prototypes, the fragrance launched in 2011.